Himangshu4Das/Machine-Learning-BasicModels/README.md

  > Notes are added inside the code files using comments or markdown.
  > Most of the contents and notes are collected from other articles and books.
- > Updated regularly with different models
+ > Updated regularly with different models.
  > Advanced models can be found on another repository.
- > Feel free to learn or reuse the models
+ > Feel free to learn or reuse the models.